CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 ### Applications using an FSBucket

 FSBuckets can only be mounted by applications on the same zone.
-This means that you can' use a FSBucket add-on hosted on Paris if your application is on Montreal.
+This means that you can't use a FSBucket add-on hosted on Paris if your application is on Montreal.

 To migrate FSBuckets, see the [section below](#fsbucket).